Adrixop95/Barcode-Service/README.md

 ## Requirements and dependencies
 The website was written using Python 3.8 and FastAPI.
-The dependencies are listed in the `requirements.txt` file.
+The dependencies are listed in the `pyproject.toml` file.

 ## Installation
 By default, the application is served on port 8000.

 ### Local
-To run the application locally, install the dependencies from the `requirements.txt`
+To run the application locally, install the dependencies using [poetry](https://python-poetry.org/)

 ```
-pip install -r requirements.txt
+poetry install
 ```

 file and then execute the command